natura-cosmeticos/natds-ios/docs/How to contribute.md

 ## Code
 If you created or updated a new component, include or update examples of your features in the Sample App: create a new View Controller in the target target `NatDS-Sample App` and folder `Sources > Sample > Components`.
 You should also include your new ViewController in the file `ComponentsSection`.

+## Tests
 Your code should be covered by unit and snapshot tests.
-We use the libraries `Quick`, `Nimble` and `SnapshotTesting` to test the code.
+- Unit tests are located in the folder `Tests` and developed with the libraries `Quick` and `Nimble`.
+- Snapshot tests are located in the folder `NatDSSnapshotTests` and developed with the library `SnapshotTesting`.
+> Note: To run snapshot tests, select `iPhone SE (3rd generation)` as the target simulator.

+## Documentation
 Don't forget to document your new classes and methods.
 Use the shortcut `option + command + /` to open the documentation fields in Xcode.
 ## Commit structure
 We use semantic commits in the project - you can follow the types and descriptions of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).